vimpostor/blobdrop/README.md

 # Installation

 Note: For Arch Linux users there is an [AUR package](https://aur.archlinux.org/packages/blobdrop-git), for Nix users there is a [flake](flake.nix) available.
-You can also download the AppImage from the [latest release](https://github.com/vimpostor/blobdrop/releases/latest).
+You can also download an AppImage from the [latest release](https://github.com/vimpostor/blobdrop/releases/latest).

 ## Building from source